Flexible working arrangements example email template

 1. Email subject - The email should have a relevant subject such as "Request for flexible working arrangements" to allow the manager to prioritize his/her mail and be responsive.

 2. The reason for the request - A flexible working arrangements request email should include a short description of the request.
-In the description, the employee should mention details about the request, such as the reason for which she/he requests flexible working arrangements (e.g., illness, impossibility to get to work, personal and family issues, COVID quarantine, etc.).
+In the description, the employee should mention details about the request, such as the reason for which she/he requests flexible working arrangements (e.g., illness, impossibility to get to work, personal and family issues, etc.).

 3. The conditions of the flexible working arrangements - The employee has to mention how the new work schedule will look like (e.g., working days, working hours, work from home).
 Also, the manager will want to know how this change will impact the team and task planning.
 Advice the employee to consider all aspects of this change and assure the manager his/her productivity won't be affected.